voxoco/nqlite/README.md

 ### Snapshot and purging

-Every `snapInterval` nqlite gets the latest snapshot kv key and compares it with the last processed sequence number from JetStream.
-If the node has processed more than `snapThreshold` messages since the kv snapshot sequence, the node unsubscribes from the stream and attempts a snapshot.
+Every `snapInterval` nqlite gets the latest snapshot sequence from object store description and compares it with the last processed sequence number from JetStream.
+If the node has processed more than `snapThreshold` messages since the object store snapshot sequence, the node unsubscribes from the stream and attempts a snapshot.

-The node backs up the SQLite db to object store and sets the latest processed sequence number to the snapshot key in kv and purges all previous messages from the stream.
+The node backs up the SQLite db to object store and sets the latest processed sequence number to the object store `description` and purges all previous messages from the stream (older than `snapSequence - snapThreshold`).
 The node then resumes the JetStream subscription.
 The nice thing here is that JetStream will continue pushing messages to the interator from where it left off (so the node doesn’t miss any db changes and eventually catches back up).

 The other nice thing about this setup is that we can still accept writes on this node while the snapshotting is taking place.
 So the only sacrifice we make here